Anger Management Tips: Control Your Anger – Before It Controls You

 Expression: This is how you convey the message of being angry.
 Expressing anger could range from reasonable, rational discussion to lashing out in a violent outburst.
 The healthiest way to express anger is being assertive rather than aggressive.

-Suppression: This involves holding in angry emotions in hopes of converting it to more constructive behavior.
+Suppression: This involves holding in angry emotions in hopes of converting them to more constructive behavior.
 Suppressing anger turns your anger inward which can affect your health and well-being.

 Calming Down: By controlling your outward behavior and managing your internal responses, you could allow the intense emotions to subside.
 This involves knowing yourself, how anger affects you, and coping strategies that work for you.